machine-learning-and-security/machine-learning-and-security.github.io/index.md

 * *Interpretation of Neural Networks is Fragile* by Amirata Ghorbani

-* *Thermometer Encoding: One Hot way to resist Adversarial Examples* by Jacob Buckman
+* *Thermometer Encoding: One Hot way to resist Adversarial Examples* by Aurko Roy

 * *Adversarial Patch* by Tom Brown